imasretep/imasretep/README.md

 - 🌱 I’m currently learning full-stack development techniques, focusing on frontend frameworks like React and backend technologies like Node.js and .NET.
 I’m also diving into C++ and JUCE to explore VST plugin development.

-- 💞️ I’m looking to collaborate on projects that involve application development, especially in fields like entrepreneurship, small business solutions, and creative coding with audio technologies.

 - 📫 How to reach me:
    - [GitHub](https://github.com/imasretep)
    - [LinkedIn](https://www.linkedin.com/in/imasretep)